Abiba Abuzhakynova

 Abiba Abuzhakynova (born 4 July 1997) is a Kazakhstani judoka.
 She won one of the bronze medals in the women's 48 kg event at the 2022 World Judo Championships held in Tashkent, Uzbekistan.
+She also won a bronze medal in this event at the 2024 World Judo Championships held in Abu Dhabi, United Arab Emirates.

-She won the silver medal in her event at the 2021 Asian-Pacific Judo Championships held in Bishkek, Kyrgyzstan.
+Abuzhakynova won the silver medal in her event at the 2021 Asian-Pacific Judo Championships held in Bishkek, Kyrgyzstan.
 She competed in the women's 48 kg event at the 2021 World Judo Championships held in Budapest, Hungary.

+Abuzhakynova lost her bronze medal match in the women's 48 kg event at the 2023 World Judo Championships held in Doha, Qatar.

+Abuzhakynova represented Kazakhstan at the 2024 Summer Olympics in Paris, France.
+She lost her bronze medal match in the women's 48 kg event.